onfido/onfido-android-sdk/README.md

 - [React Native](https://github.com/onfido/onfido-sdk-react-native-sample-app)

 We don't have out-of-the-box packages for such integrations yet, but these projects show complete examples of how our Android SDK can be successfully integrated in projects targeting these frameworks.
-Any issues or questions about the existing integrations should be raised on the corresponding repository and questions about further integrations should be sent to [android-sdk@onfido.com](mailto:android-sdk@onfido.com).
+Any issues or questions about the existing integrations should be raised on the corresponding repository and questions about further integrations should be sent to Onfido's [Customer Support](mailto:support@onfido.com).

 ## Migrating